VincentVanlaer/mesa-school-labs/content/tuesday/lab-2.md

 estimate for the local thermal adjustment timescale of the currents ([Pinsonneault et al. 1989](https://ui.adsabs.harvard.edu/abs/1989ApJ...338..424P/abstract)).

 More on what all these variables are in a bit!
+Note: As a reference, MESA does compute the Eddington-Sweet velocity internally in the file `star/private/rotation_mix_info.f90`

 ## Project work directory